Frequently Asked Questions

 Is Helenes a big time commitment?

 In your Rosebud Semester, you can expect to spend an average of four to five hours a week on Helenes events.
-These commitments will include Helenes meetings on Wednesdays from 9 PM to 10 PM, Rosebud Meetings one night a week, schedule-flexible rendezvous with your fellow Rosebuds, and various Helenes events devoted to service, spirit, and sisterhood.
+These commitments will include Helenes meetings on Wednesdays from 8:30 PM to 9:30 PM, Rosebud Meetings one night a week, schedule-flexible rendezvous with your fellow Rosebuds, and various Helenes events devoted to service, spirit, and family.
 As a general member, you’ll have total freedom to design your Helenes involvement around the other facets of your schedule.

 Can upperclassmen try out?